 Ōyō 応用; Application.

-When we analyze the techniques of a Kata, we can see and maybe understand the use of these techniques in relation to self-defence.
+When we analyze the techniques of a Kata, we can see and maybe understand the use of these techniques in relation to self-defense.
 The easiest way is always to consider a Kata as it is.
 A block is a block (eg Age-uke) and an attack is an attack (eg Oi-zuki).
 This is a very simple way to interpret a Kata; this is also called Omote, which means “surface”.
 What you see is what you get!
 A kick is a kick and a punch is a punch, nothing else.
 The counterpart to Omote is Ura, which means “below the surface”, and this is where the real application of the technique can be found.

 Some Karate practitioners add an additional level to the already used Omote and Ura.
 They call the level Honto (or Hontou), which means “truth”, “reality”, “actuality” or “fact”.